What’s My Business Really Worth? 12 Q&A To Solving Your Business Valuation Mystery

 Question 9: How can a business owner prepare for a favorable business valuation?

 Did you know you can prepare for your commercial business valuation, and help the process move smoothly and efficiently?
-While the preparation for a positive valuation technically starts at the beginning of the business’s existence, it carries on with each passing day.
+While preparing for a positive valuation technically starts at the beginning of the business’s existence, it carries on with each passing day.

 Refer to your business plan.
 Before starting your business, you likely created a detailed business plan that outlined your short- and long-term goals.
 By referring to this planning document, and updating or adding to it as necessary, you’re helping yourself stay on track.
 Adhering to your plan and goals will allow you to prove the success of your business to potential buyers or investors in the future.

 Keep your books up-to-date.
-Most commercial business valuations will consider profit and loss records for the previous few years, if available.
+If available, most commercial business valuations will consider profit and loss records for the previous few years.
 You will also be asked to provide balance sheets, tax returns, and copies of any budgets and future financial projections.
 Make sure your books are organized and detailed, showing all income and expenses for each year.

 Reduce any risk of liabilities.
 Reducing liability can be done in several ways: